 More information can be found on the Van's website here.

-Van's is one of the largest kit manufacturers, and you see RV's everywhere.
+Van's is one of the largest kit manufacturers in the world, and you see RV's everywhere.
 Furthermore, they have an almost cult-like following of builders and pilots, which is one of the main attractors to building one.
-The Van's Air Force forums is generally very active, and a great source of feedback and information.
+The Van's Air Force forums is extremely active, and a great source of feedback and information.